sozercan/OpenShift-Azure-Terraform/README.md

 ### Troubleshooting ###

 If the deployment gets in an inconsistent state (repeated `terraform apply` commands fail, or output references to leases that no longer exist), you may need to manually reconcile.
-Destroy the `<osterrform>` resource group, run `terraform remote config -disable` and delete all `terraform.tfstate*` files from `os`, follow the above instructions again.
+Destroy the `<yourResourceGroup>` resource group, run `terraform remote config -disable` and delete all `terraform.tfstate*` files from `os`, follow the above instructions again.

+* You could also check this repo : [Microsoft/openshift-origin](https://github.com/Microsoft/openshift-origin) to get more informations